 Client IP Address: All traffic will come from the RedShield IP address ranges of each local PoP, or point of presence.
 Some applications may use the client's real IP address when writing server logs; these logs may need to be changed to take the IP address from the X-Forwarded-For header instead of the IP header in the packet.
 Most web servers make this easy, as it is a very common architecture used by load balancers and Content Distribution Networks (CDNs).

-Please note that IP address blacklisting scripts and security devices may inadvertently lock out the RedShield Cloud IP addresses, which will block all traffic to all users.
+Please note that IP address block listing scripts and intrusion prevention devices may inadvertently lock out the RedShield Cloud IP addresses, which can disrupt service to users.

 Load Balancers: Some load balancers may use the client IP address as a means to distribute traffic to one or more servers.
 By default, IP-based load balancing of traffic from RedShield Cloud will be ineffective, and one server will end up taking all the load.
 RedShield recommends cookie insertion or load balancing based on the X-Forwarded-For header which RedShield Cloud inserts into each request, containing the client's real IP address.
 If these methods are not available, ask your service delivery team about source IP address pools or RedShield Server Load Balancing.

-Server failover is also available for RedShield Cloud customers and will be discussed during setup.
+Server failover is also available for RedShield Cloud customers by opening a support ticket.
 To request additional server IPs for resilience please raise a support ticket via the standard channels.

 TCP Connection Multiplexing: By default, RedShield Cloud aggregates many TCP connections into a smaller number of connections, to improve efficiency of the network, offload servers, and prevent connection floods from being passed to the server.
 In rare cases some applications cannot tolerate this, however we generally pick this up during the setup process.
 Application, firewall and server administrators will see greatly reduced connection numbers as a result.
 This is normal, and generally a desirable aspect of RedShield Cloud's architecture.